 This post may contain affiliate links.
 See our disclosure policy.

 This potato gnocchi recipe has become a new family favorite.
-Discover, like we did in Italy, how easy and delicious making homemade gnocchi can be.
+Discover, as we did in Italy, how easy and delicious making homemade gnocchi can be.

 In September, we traveled to Italy as guests of The Greatest Tomatoes from Europe and ANICAV, the largest association in the world representing tomato processing companies.
 Our tour took us to the San Marzano region of Italy to experience the taste and quality of the famous San Marzano DOP canned tomatoes, an essential ingredient in Italian cuisine.